Health Professions Education Center

 electronic record viewing system designed for nursing education,

-faculty will be able to seamlessly integrate electronic patient records and data into their courses, allowing their students access to
+faculty will be able to seamlessly integrate electronic patient records and data into their courses.

 histories.
 Students can edit and add information to patient records as

-needed and practice using the system, providing them with more skills
+needed, and practice using the system, providing them with more

 Research in HIV Intervention: Skills for the Community (RHISC)

-The Center for Community and Urban Health (CCUH) has founded an NIMH-funded, 3-year summer training institute and mentoring program to advance the research careers of 8 early-career academic faculty and advanced degree health service professionals from the CUNY system and greater New York City metropolitan area.
-RHISC consists of three years of six-week summer training institutes in addition to year-round mentoring to provide Fellows with a complement of skills enabling them to become federally funded researchers in youth, community, family and HIV.
-Mentoring faculty at Hunter will provide seminars on grant writing, designing research plans and effective community-based interventions, oversight and management of research projects, field operations, data analysis, and dissemination.
+The Center for Community and Urban Health (CCUH) has founded an NIMH-funded, 3-year, summer training institute and mentoring program to advance the research careers of eight, early-career academic faculty and advanced degree health service professionals from the CUNY system and greater New York City metropolitan area.
+RHISC consists of a six-week summer training program, each summer for three years.
+In addition to the summer institute, fellows will engage in year-round mentoring, which provides participants with a complementary skill set, enabling them to become federally-funded researchers in: youth, community, family and HIV.
+Mentoring faculty at Hunter will provide seminars on grant-writing, designing research plans, effective community-based interventions, and oversight and management of research projects, field operations, data analysis, and dissemination.

 Learning Enhancement Opportunities (LEO)

-HPEC supports the Learning Enhancement Opportunities (LEO) project, a multifaceted approach to enhance learning opportunities for nursing students studying for the National Council Licensure Examination (NCLEX).
+The HPEC supports the Learning Enhancement Opportunities (LEO) project, a multifaceted approach to enhancing learning opportunities for nursing students studying for the National Council Licensure Examination (NCLEX).
 This project includes a series of online tests, computer tutorials and advisement sessions.